fatdogsp/fatdogsp.github.io/_posts/shader/2020-02-25-Orthographic-SSR-Water.md

 float sceneDepth = LinearEyeDepth(SAMPLE_DEPTH_TEXTURE(_CameraDepthTexture, sampler_CameraDepthTexture, screenMatchUVZ.xy), _ZBufferParams);
 ```

-But when considering orthographic camera, I should get like this:
+Above code does not work for orthographic camera, I should write like this:

 ```
 inline float GetOrthoDepthFromZBuffer (float rawDepth)